Angry Nepalis wait for quake help as death toll passes 4,000

 "You have to remove all this rubble, so that will take a lot of time ...
 I think it's going to take weeks," he told Indian television channel NDTV late on Monday.

-Many people across Nepal slept in the open for a third night, their homes either flattened or threatened by tremors that spread more fear among a traumatized population.
+Many people across Nepal slept in the open for a third night, their homes either flattened or threatened by tremors that spread more fear among a traumatised population.

 In Kathmandu, as elsewhere, thousands are sleeping on pavements, roads and in parks, many under makeshift tents.